 Once a week or every night – we may or may not watch Christmas movies on Hallmark Channel every night( another of my favorite Christmas tradition ideas).
 Full disclosure.
 I also watch White Christmas and Elf while I wrap gifts.
 They are my personal favorites!

-Make a Christmas video and send to friends and family
+Make a Christmas video and send it to friends and family

-I believe every city does this and there are usually other events happening as well.
+I believe every city does this, and there are usually other events happening as well.
 If your city does not, then the one next door might.
 We have an entire day devoted to Christmas in our small town.
-It’s called Hometown Christmas, and it included LOTS of festivities from a parade to fireworks.
+It’s called Hometown Christmas, and it includes LOTS of festivities, from a parade to fireworks.
 Most of our town considers it one of their favorite Christmas tradition ideas.

 Ride through a local park’s holiday display